jlem/WebDevChallenge/README.md

 * Create a web app that lets authenticated users post tweets to your Twitter account.
 * Build a Reddit bot that follows you around and gives you random compliments when you post.
 * Display LinkedIn work experience on a page trough its API.
+* Create a custom-styled map using the Google Maps API

 ### Auth and Sessions
 * Traditional form-based identifier/password.